thedigitalkern/jamdocs/docs/imaging-softwares-3d.md

 ## Document Everything

 * [**Google Docs**](https://www.google.com/docs/about/ "Google Docs") for Creating, Editing Documents - More than letters and words. **Google Docs** brings your documents to life with smart editing and styling tools to help you easily format text and paragraphs.
 Free with a **Google** account.
-* [**Google Sheets**](https://www.google.com/sheets/about/ "Google Sheets") - Create a new **spreadsheet** and edit it with others at the same time — from your computer, phone or tablet.
+* [**Google Sheets**](https://www.google.com/sheets/about/ "Google Sheets") - Create a new **spreadsheet** and edit it with others at the same time — from your computer, phone, or tablet.
 Free with a **Google** account.
 * [**Google Slides**](https://www.google.com/slides/about/ "Google Slides") **for Presentations** - With Google Slides, you can create, edit, collaborate, and present wherever you are. (_Free with a **Google** account for personal use)_
 * [**Google Classroom**](https://edu.google.com/products/classroom/?modal_active=none "Google Classroom - Manage teaching and learning with Classroom - Classroom helps students and teachers organize assignments, boost collaboration, and foster better communication.") - Learning Management Systems - [Sifting Through the Coronavirus Pandemic in the United Arab Emirates](https://www.linkedin.com/pulse/teaching-times-covid-19-challenges-recommendations-sabir-haque-phd-/?trackingId=yEvGUi%2FWSOKC8B3fE%2BEirw%3D%3D "Sifting Through the Coronavirus Pandemic in the United Arab Emirates") with [Professor Sabir Haque](https://twitter.com/sabirmediates "Professor Sabir Haque on Twitter"), Ph.D.
 Film Production & Media Faculty at [MAHE Dubai](https://twitter.com/ManipalDxb "MAHE Dubai").
 The zeal to excel and stay competitive, irrespective of the challenges the virus poses to the classroom.
 MAHE Dubai adopts a multitude of options for their unique mix of programs - Learning Management System via Google Classroom.
-Educate, Empower and Inspire via G Suite for Education - "Google Classroom".
+Educate, Empower, and Inspire via G Suite for Education - "Google Classroom".
 [Guardians can keep track of their student’s classroom progress through guardian email summaries.](https://support.google.com/edu/classroom/answer/6386354 "Google Classroom Guardians Policy - Guardians can keep track of their student’s classroom progress through guardian email summaries.")
 The emails summarize information about the student’s classes and work.
-[Parents' Ultimate Guide to Google Classroom](https://www.commonsensemedia.org/blog/parents-ultimate-guide-to-google-classroom "Parents' Ultimate Guide to Google Classroom via CommonSenseMedia.org") by [Caroline Knorr](https://www.commonsensemedia.org/users/caroline-knorr/bio "Caroline Knorr, CommonSenseMedia.org") - Topics: Digital Citizenship, Digital Media and School, Learning with Technology, Privacy and Internet Safety.
+[Parents' Ultimate Guide to Google Classroom](https://www.commonsensemedia.org/blog/parents-ultimate-guide-to-google-classroom "Parents' Ultimate Guide to Google Classroom via CommonSenseMedia.org") by [Caroline Knorr](https://www.commonsensemedia.org/users/caroline-knorr/bio "Caroline Knorr, CommonSenseMedia.org") - Topics: Digital Citizenship, Digital Media and School, Learning with Technology, Privacy, and Internet Safety.